Rent safe and private dog parks hosted by locals

 Complete Puppy Training Guide for New Dog Owners thumbnail

-But we know the first few months with a puppy can be overwhelming, too.
+But the first few months with a puppy can be overwhelming, too.

 How do you prioritize what to teach your dog?
 What does all of the jargon in the dog training world even mean?
 How do you go about teaching certain behaviors?
 What life skills and schedule will set you and your puppy up for success?

 We’re here to help.
-Our Dog Training 101 article dives into the basics of pet dog training across all ages and breeds — and below we highlight some key things to focus on with your young puppy, step by step.
+Our Dog Training 101 article dives into the basics of pet dog training across all ages and breeds—and in the below post we highlight some key things to focus on with your young puppy.
+Take it step by step.

 Let’s dive in!